-Located approximately 20km east of LKAB's iron ore mine and railhead at Svappavaara, the Nunasvaara deposit contains a predominantly microcrystalline flake JORC resource of 9.8Mt at 25.3% graphite ("Cg"), and has the highest resource grade of any JORC/NI 43-101 graphite deposit in the world.
-Nunasvaara has been declared an area of national interest by the Swedish Geological Survey, providing protection against competing land uses.
+Located approximately 20km east of LKAB's iron ore mine and railhead at Svappavaara, the Vittangi graphite project (containing the Nunasvaara deposit) has a total JORC resource of 12.3Mt at 25.5% graphite ("Cg"), the highest resource grade of any JORC/NI 43-101 graphite deposit in the world.
+Nunasvaara has been declared a mineral deposit of national interest by the Swedish Geological Survey, providing benefits against competing land uses.

 Nunasvaara forms part of the Vittangi project which comprises multiple exploration permits covering more than 400km2.
 Historical work across the Vittangi project identified extensive graphite as well as numerous skarn iron deposits and copper sulphide occurrences.